 Numerous hiking, biking and off-road trails crisscross the area.
 Guests enjoy hiking up the trail to 9,335-foot Grizzly Ridge.
 In winter months, endless cross country skiing and snowshoeing trails are right out the front door.

 Two double bunk beds with mattresses are provided that will sleep eight people.
 No linens, bedding or pillows are provided.
 The yurt is equipped with a heavy-duty propane camp stove for cooking, a wood-burning stove for heat, a folding table and chairs.
-A basic assortment of pots, pans, dishes and utensils is provided, but guests are encouraged to bring their own supplies.
+Guests are encouraged to bring their own cooking supplies.

 A portable propane Coleman lantern is supplied but guests must bring extra propane bottles and mantles.
 The Forest Service provides propane for the cook stove and firewood for the wood stove.
 A vault toilet is located outside the yurt.